As decision nears on reform proposals, Maryland lawmakers struggle over police ‘Bill of Rights’

 Five years ago, the legislature required the Maryland Police Training and Standards Commission to create standards for police departments, but there was no requirement for departments to follow those standards.

-“We can’t hardly tell how it’s working,” Moon said of past reforms.
+“We can’t hardly tell how it’s working,” Moon said of past changes.
 “I’m keen to make sure we don’t fall into the same trap.”

 Atterbeary told the panel when it first convened for hearings in June that “change is ’a coming.
 I can’t say how change is coming.
 I hope we can continue to have a dialogue on what that change should be.”